-At September 30, 2016, the Council reported SBA investments of \$136,302 fair value/cost for amounts held in Florida PRIME.
-Florida PRIME carried a credit rating of AAAm by Standard and Poors and had a weighted average days to maturity (WAM) of 50 days at September 30, 2016.
-The weighted average life (WAL) of Florida PRIME at September 30, 2016 was 70 days.
-Florida PRIME was not exposed to foreign currency risk during the period October 1, 2015 through September 30, 2016.
+At September 30, 2017, the Council reported SBA investments of \$137,782 for amounts held in Florida PRIME.
+Florida PRIME carried a credit rating of AAAm by Standard and Poors and had a weighted average days to maturity (WAM) of 51 days at September 30, 2017.
+The weighted average life (WAL) of Florida PRIME at September 30, 2017 was 80 days.
+Florida PRIME was not exposed to foreign currency risk during the period October 1, 2016 through September 30, 2017.
 Rule 2a7 allows funds to use amortized cost to maintain a constant NAV of \$1.00 per share.
 Accordingly, the District's investment in Florida PRIME is reported at the account balance (pooled shares), which is considered fair value.

-The District adopted GASB Statement No. 79 during the year ended September 30, 2016 which requires the following disclosures related to its Florida PRIME investment:
+The District adopted GASB Statement No. 79 during the year ended September 30, 2017 which requires the following disclosures related to its Florida PRIME investment:

 Redemption Gates: Chapter 218.409(8)(a), Florida Statutes, states that "The principal, and any part thereof, of each account constituting the trust fund is subject to a payment at any time from the moneys in the trust fund.
-However, the Executive Director of the fund may, in good faith, on the occurrence of an event that has a material impact on liquidity or operations of the trust fund, for 48 hours limit contributions to or withdrawals from the trust fund to ensure that the board can invest moneys entrusted to it in exercising its fiduciary responsibility.
-Such action must be immediately disclosed to all participants, the Trustees, the Joint Legislative Auditing Committee, the Investment Executive Director has instituted such measures to review the necessity of those measures.
-If the Trustees are unable to convene an emergency meeting before the expiration of the 48-hour moratorium on the contributions and withdrawals, the moratorium may be extended by the Executive Director until the Trustees are able to meet to review the necessity for the moratorium.
+However, the Executive Director of the fund may, in good faith, on the occurrence of an event that has a material impact on liquidity or operations of the trust fund, for 48 hours limit contributions to or withdrawals from the trust fund to ensure that the Board can invest moneys entrusted to it in exercising its fiduciary responsibility.
+Such action must be immediately disclosed to all participants, the Trustees, the Joint Legislative Auditing Committee, the Investment Advisory Council and the Participant Local Government Advisory Council.
+The Trustees shall convene an emergency meeting as soon as practicable from the time the Executive Director has instituted such measures to review the necessity of those measures.
+If the Trustees are unable to convene an emergency meeting before the expiration of the 48-hour moratorium on the contributions and withdrawals, the Executive Director may extend the moratorium until the Trustees are able to meet to review the necessity for the moratorium.
 If the Trustees agree with such measures, the Trustees shall vote to continue the measures for up to an additional 15 days.
 The Trustees must convene and vote to continue any such measures before the expiration of the time limit set, but in no case may the time limit set by the Trustees exceed 15 days."